Gerontology Applied Research Grants

 Al Dallago Undergraduate Gerontology Research Grant Program

-This undergraduate student award is separate from the UCF Office of Undergraduate Research (OUR) Grant program, but submissions are through the UCF Office of Undergraduate Research (OUR) website.
+The Al Dallago grant is awarded in collaboration with the UCF Office of Undergraduate Research (OUR).
+As such, submissions through the OUR that are projects which support to the goals of LIFE’s gerontology focus are shared with LIFE.
 Both programs use the same time schedule and application form.
 Award recipients can receive simultaneous awards from both UCF and LIFE.
 Application is by semester for undergraduate students only.
 Two $750.00 grants are provided yearly.
 To be considered for this award, students need to fill out the UCF OUR application and merely check the Gerontology research box in the UCF application form.

 All LIFE Gerontology Research Grant recipients are strongly encouraged to file a Completion of Research Report when the project has been completed.
 Completion of this report may impact future eligibility to receive LIFE Grants.
 The report form can be accessed at this link: Research Completion Report.